haoyuzhang89/W251-HVM-Art-Connoisseur/README.md

 256 | 1 | ResNet50 | Reshape | 100 | 0.9 | 0.01 | 0.9232 | 0.9963	| 0.3041 | 0.6012 | 0.3041 | 0.6012

-(????????????file names in the table train_data train_data_reshape train_data_age4 16???????????????????)

 ## Model Results

-???????
-(what are final results? conclusion?? plots(only includes the plots for best models)???)
+Here is the table of details about the top three models we acquired in this project.

+< table >

-After training the models, we decided to use Resnet-50 as the architecture for our image recognition model.
-There are a few good reasons to try Resnet in our work:
+After training the models, we decided to use Resnet-50 and MobileNet as the architectures for our image recognition model.
-* Resnet has achieved incredible accuracy due to its clever workaround to reduce the occurence of vanishing gradients when adding more layers to the neural network.
-This enables neural networks that implement this workaround to have many more layers than most others.
-* The model is readily available via Keras
-* The training time seems acceptable on our machine for this model

 Overall, it seems like the reshaped data performs better than the cropped data.
 Interestingly, we got our best results out of MobileNet reshaped data with a 36% top 1 test accuracy and a 65% top 5 test accuracy